American tea culture: History

+Colonial and Revolutionary eras

-In the Dutch colony of New Amsterdam, now known as New York, tea was served with the best silver strainers, the finest porcelain cups and pots, and wooden tea caddy.
-Tea became a very popular drink in the colonies, and tea ceremonies were common among all classes.
+True Asian tea (Camellia Sinensis) was first brought to North America by Dutch traders in the 17th century.
+In the Dutch colony of New Amsterdam, now known as New York, tea was served with the best silver strainers, the finest porcelain cups and pots, and wooden tea caddies.
+Regular shipments of tea to the American colonies began in the 1720s.
+Legally, American colonists were only supposed to buy British tea, but in reality, smuggling was widespread, and Dutch, French, and other teas were widely available.

+Asian tea soon became a very popular drink in the American colonies, and tea parties were common among all classes.
+The first tea vendors in Boston were Benjamin Harris and Daniel Vernon, who received licenses to sell tea in 1690.
 In Salem, Massachusetts, tea leaves were boiled to create a bitter brew, then served as a vegetable side dish with butter.
 By the time of the American Revolution, tea was drunk everywhere from the backwoods to the cities.

 The view of tea in American culture began to shift when the British government introduced the Townshend Acts in 1767.
-Tea was taxed as part of these laws which made it less affordable for the American people.
+Tea was taxed as part of these laws which made it less affordable for the colonial population.
 However, cheaper tea was still smuggled into America.
-Later in 1773 the Tea Act was put into place which allowed the East India Company to gain a monopoly on tea sales in America by being able to sell tea at prices that were cheaper than both the colonial tea importers and smugglers.
-The British government did this to be able to continue to collect tea taxes from the American colonies.
-However, the British were unable to hide the tax from the colonies and only managed to enrage the colonists.
-This led to the Boston Tea Party, where tea was dumped into the Boston Harbor, and other public protests of shipments of tea.
-As a consequence, tea drinking became unpatriotic.
-Boycotts of tea led to an increase in consumption of other beverages, such as coffee or herbal teas infused with peppermint, sage or dandelions.
+Later in 1773 the Tea Act was put into place which allowed the East India Company (EIC) to gain a monopoly on tea sales in America by being able to sell tea at prices that were cheaper than both the colonial tea importers and smugglers.
+This infuriated American colonists and led to the Boston Tea Party, where 90,000 pounds of EIC tea were dumped into the Boston Harbor.
+As news spread, tea was destroyed throughout the colonies.
+In Greenwich New Jersey for example, chests of tea were burned in Market Square.

+As a consequence of these acts and the American revolution (1765–1791), tea drinking became seen as unpatriotic.
+One article in the Boston Gazette on 15 August, 1768 stated: “Let us abjure the poisonous baneful plant and its odious infusion – poisonous and odious, I mean, not on account of its physical qualities but on account of the political diseases and death that are connected with every particle of it.”
+Boycotts of tea by revolutionary patriots led to an increase in consumption of other beverages, such as coffee, yaupon tea, or herbal teas infused with peppermint, sage or dandelions.

+In spite of the distaste for tea that was fueled by the revolution, tea continued to be used by Americans, especially after the war.
+For example, George Washington regularly had tea for breakfast and dinner, in the English fashion.
+American merchants Samuel Shaw and Robert Morris sent the first merchant ship to China (the Empress of China) and soon Chinese tea was being shipped to America by American merchant vessels.